krispykreme14/flask-idea-homesite/README.md

 <br>

 <h2> Interactive COVID map: by Ketki</h2> <br>
 This map pulls data from the same source as the table.
-When you hover on each state, you see the data for that state.
+When you hover on each state, you see the REALTIME data for that state.
 States are also color coded based on the number of cases there.
 The map code has mostly been taken from <a href="https://leafletjs.com/examples/choropleth/"> here</a> with some modifications.
 <br>
 link to code: <a href="https://github.com/krispykreme14/flask-idea-homesite/blob/master/templates/map.html">click here</a> and <a href="https://github.com/krispykreme14/flask-idea-homesite/blob/master/templates/base.html"> here</a> and <a href="https://github.com/krispykreme14/flask-idea-homesite/blob/master/main.py"> here</a>
 <br>